noo-age/polygenic_lasso/README.md

 # polygenic_lasso

-This repository aims to model how noise from tests of fluid intelligence affects polygenic predictor models.
+This repository aims to model how noisy phenotype measurements affect polygenic predictor models.

-Empirical measurements of the reliability coefficient and standard measurement of error (SEM) are used to determine the noise function applied to a simulated genotype|phenotype dataset.
+Empirical estimations of conditional standard error of measurement will be used to determine the noise function applied to a simulated genotype|phenotype dataset with a given genetic heritability.

 The final simulated dataset will aim to have ~10k causal SNPs with additive linear effects hidden among ~5 million total SNPs.
 The minor allele frequencies (MAFs) of the SNPs will follow approximately the human distribution.